AI Coding Agents for Spec-Driven Development Automation

 The Four-Phase Technical Architecture

-This systematic approach provides enterprise reliability through task isolation and validation checkpoints, addressing the common problem of AI-generated code that compiles but breaks system integrations.
+This systematic approach provides enterprise reliability through task isolation and validation checkpoints, addressing the common problem of AI-generated code that compiles but contains defects.

 How Systematic Specification Accelerates Enterprise Delivery